alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ```

 Compute `Result<User, Error>` internally, then `Match` at the boundary (`HandleDeactivateRequest`) — or earlier if you’re translating between layers.
-Note: this is not a purely mechanical “replace guard clauses with `Bind`” refactor.
-In Option A/B, `DeactivateUser` both decided *and* persisted; here, `DeactivateUser` computes the decision and the boundary persists.
-Don’t accidentally drop `_repo.Save(...)` when refactoring.
+If you’re refactoring Option A/B into this shape: you moved `_repo.Save(...)` into the boundary.
+Don’t drop it.

-This example mutates `user.IsActive` to keep focus on the mechanics; prefer immutability in real domain code.[^immutability] Also beware partial state changes and aliasing: if you mutate in the middle of a longer chain and a later step fails, the in-memory object stays mutated — and if the object is shared/tracked (e.g., by an ORM), other code can observe the mutation even when the overall workflow fails.
+This example mutates `user.IsActive` to keep focus on the mechanics; prefer immutability in real domain code.[^immutability] Also beware partial state changes and aliasing: if you mutate mid-chain and a later step fails, the object stays mutated — and if it’s shared/tracked (e.g., by an ORM), other code can observe it.

 #### Why is `_repo.Save(user)` inside `Match`?
 `Save` is `I/O` and often fails via `exceptions` (DB/network outages, timeouts).
-Here we keep those **infrastructure failures** as `exceptions` handled at the boundary, and use `Result` for **expected domain failures** (invalid ID, not found, already inactive).
-Note that `FindUser` is also `I/O`: it models “not found” as `Fail`, but unexpected repo exceptions still escape unless you catch/bridge them.
+This example keeps infra as `exceptions` handled at the boundary and uses `Result` for expected failures; if you want uniform composition, bridge repo/client exceptions into `Result`.
 ### Async: the `Task<Result<...>>` nesting weirdness

 Async often gives you `Task<Result<T, Error>>` (I/O).
-Parsing an ID is usually CPU work, so keep `ParseId` synchronous; then `await` the I/O step and continue with `Bind`.
-With the teaching `Result` type in this post, one simple way to bridge `Result<T, E>` into `Task<Result<U, E>>` is `Match`.
+Keep parsing synchronous; `await` the I/O step; continue with `Bind`.
+With the teaching `Result` type in this post, one simple bridge from `Result<T, E>` to `Task<Result<U, E>>` is `Match`.

 ```csharp
 // Assume: Task<Result<User, Error>> FindUserAsync(int id)